101 Things to do in Bournemouth – Southbourne Beach

 SOBO Beach

 The SOBO Beach complex consists of a row of brightly coloured shipping containers, which house the Flamingo Grill, Wok Shack, an Ice Cream Hut and a Cocktail Bar.
 In addition, there is a Double Decker Bus Bar.
-All surrounded by elevated seating behind a Perspex fence, so you can sit and enjoy the view whilst imbibing even on those less than perfect English summer’s days.
-If it is a perfect summer’s day, there is additional beachfront seating and some sunloungers on the beach.
+All surrounded by elevated seating behind a Perspex fence, so you can sit and enjoy the view even in bad weather.
+If it is a nice day, there is additional beachfront seating plus some sunloungers on the beach.

 SOBO Beach